-In March, domestic prices rose due to higher oil prices and due to chronic labor shortages in regional rubber-growing areas of Kerala.
 In April, domestic rubber prices remained unchanged.
 In May, prices rose on the back fall in production in Kerala due to the Covid-19 pandemic.
 In June, prices dipped marginally due to lower demand from automotive and rubber gloves manufacturing players.
 In July, prices continued to gradually fall as rubber production started to bounce back to pre-pandemic levels.
-In August, prices increased due to seasonal supply disruptions.
+In August, prices increased due to sea sonal supply disruptions.
 In September, prices fell marginally due to soft demand, caused by lower exports to China.
 In October, prices continued to slip as demand from the automobile industry slowed down, owing to the semiconductor shortage.
 In November, prices continued to trend upwards due to disruptions in the global supply-chain and in imports from other countries, with a shortage of containers - owing to the second wave of COVID-19 - causing an increase in domestic demand.
 In December, prices decreased due to a seasonal downturn in demand, aided by a slowdown in commercial and industrial activity.
 In January, prices fell sharply due to lower demand for rubber in the manufacturing of tyres.
+In February, prices remained stable.
+In March, prices rose due to sluggish production, import hurdles and rising crude oil prices.